Hønefoss Station: History

 The next large project to reach Hønefoss was the Bergen Line, which was opened on 27 November 1909.
-Until then the original station had been consisting of low buildings in wood, located in front of the west side of the building, along the platform to the Drammen trains.
+Until then the original station had consisted of low buildings in wood, located in front of the west side of the building, along the platform to the Drammen trains.
 The new station built in 1909 for the opening of the Bergen Line also included a café—which was taken over by Norsk Spisevognselskap on 20 November 1923—though this was closed in 1972.
 At the other end of the station area was the depot, where there among others a roundhouse and turntable.
 On the upper side of the platform there was formerly a short side track towards the area where Ringerike Dairy was located.
 This was also the spot used to fill steam locomotives with coal and water.
 There was a water tower and a coal depot.

-On 31 July1926 Sperillen Line opened, connecting Finsand in Ådal to the Randsfjorden and Bergen Line, though passenger traffic was terminated on 1 July 1933.
+On 31 July 1926 Sperillen Line opened, connecting Finsand in Ådal to the Randsfjorden and Bergen Line, though passenger traffic was terminated on 1 July 1933.
 The bus had competed away all profits.
 Since 1 August 1957 freight traffic was also terminated.
 At the end of the 1950s Norwegian State Railways was using large resources getting rid of steam power, with the motto "away with the steam!".
 For Hønefoss Station, the first electrification was the Randsfjorden Line in 1959, while the Bergen Line was electrified (till Ål Station) in 1962, and eventually the water and steam depot was removed.

 Passenger traffic on the Randsfjorden Line north of Hønefoss was terminated on 26 May 1968, after 100 years of operation and thus removing the last diesel trains in scheduled traffic.
 In 1979, the old Lloyd Warehouses in wood, on the southwest side of the tracks were razed.
 The rest of the old station was razed in 1987.
 Local trains stopped running from Hønefoss to Drammen on 7 January 2001.
 31 May 2005 was the last day Hønefoss Station was staffed.